cedricly-git/BADS_Capstone_repo/README.md

 ![Streamlit](https://img.shields.io/badge/Streamlit-App-FF4B4B)
 ![Status](https://img.shields.io/badge/Status-Completed-success)

+## A note from the team
+About the Project This repository represents a class captsone project we collaborated on as a group of four students.
+The aim of this project is to apply the knowledge that we have acquired in classes (data science, data analytics) into a business perspective.

+As we began to brainstorm this solution, we were determined to take an unconventional approach with respect to our data.
+Instead of using some cleaned, existing data, we wanted to be able to experience the entire lifecycle of a data project.
+We decided to create our own dataset from scratch.

+We knew going in that this would be a significant challenge-introducing noise, collection hurdles, and complexity that standard datasets often abstract away.
+But we think navigating the "messy" side of data generation was an important part of understanding what our solution was really capable-and incapable-of.
+This project represents not just code, but our journey in navigating those challenges together.

 ## Executive Summary
 This project aims to help restaurants and food delivery platforms (like UberEats) optimize their operations by predicting daily demand.